Cancer in Women: The 5 Most Common Types

 - Skin irregularities: change in color, ulcers, orange peel-like texture.

-- Notice less mobility on one side when raising the arms.
+- Less mobility on one side when raising the arms.

 Colon cancer is the second most common cancer found in women.
 It may come as a surprise, but it’s a very serious fact to be aware of.
-The rate is higher among men.
+On the other hand, the rate is higher among men.

 - Blood in the stool.